Summer Memories

-Summer Memories is an animated television series created by Adam Yaniv which airs on The Roku Channel In the United States.
+Summer Memories is an animated television series created by Adam Yaniv which airs on The Roku Channel In the United States and Cartoon Network in Latin America.

-The series was produced by Yaniv's A&N Productions Ltd. in partnership with Aircraft Pictures and Yeti Farm Creative, and premiered on Family Channel in Canada in 2022, followed by ABC in Australia, Amazon Prime in Germany, Showmax in Africa, and Roku in the US.
+The series was produced by Yaniv's A&N Productions Ltd. in partnership with Aircraft Pictures and Yeti Farm Creative, and premiered on Family Channel in Canada in 2022, followed by ABC in Australia, Amazon Prime in Germany, Showmax in Africa, Roku in the US, and Cartoon Network/HBO in Latin America.

 Created by Adam Yaniv, the series stars Tricia Black as the voice of Jason, a young boy who is romanticizing the memories he made with his best friend Ronnie (Yaniv) over what he sees as the most important summer of his life, which was just a few weeks ago.
 Yaniv based the show on his own childhood and best friend growing up in Raanana, Israel, and has said that the show draws on Israel both visually and verbally to achieve its unique color palette and joke style.

 The series is marked by its writers and cast members from Prime-Time Canadian comedy hits such as Schitt's Creek, Kids in the Hall, Run the Burbs, This Hour Has 22 Minutes, TallBoyz and more.